-Mr White was previously with Innovest Strategic Value Advisors, where he also served as global Managing Director of Research.
+Prior to joining IPCM he served as global Managing Director of Research with Innovest Strategic Value Advisors.
 In that capacity, he was instrumental in building and leading the research team which was consistently as rated #1 in the world.
 During his six years at Innovest, he also led in the creation of a number of new investment products and tools, working with such leading asset managers as HSBC, RCM Allianz Dresdner, and Hermes.
 In addition, he led several ground-breaking advisory assignments, including the one which created the Access to Medicines Index of global pharmaceutical companies.
 He also was instrumental in creating an industry-leading analytical tool for assessing companies’ performance in implementing the UN Global Compact.
 Prior to joining Innovest, he served as Managing Director at Core Ratings (a sister company to Fitch) and at PIRC, where he specialized in corporate governance.
-Earlier in his career, he had worked in industry for two major, publicly-traded companies: Cape PLC in the UK, and BASF AG in Germany.
-Mr White also serves as an Associate Director at Sustainalytics, one of Inflection Point’s research providers.
+Earlier in his career, Andy worked in industry for two major, publicly-traded companies: Cape PLC in the UK, and BASF AG in Germany.
 He holds a Master’s degree in environmental management, with a first degree in business.

 Paul Clements-Hunt has been a thought leader in the global sustainable finance and investment industry for more than 25 years in a career spanning business, the United Nations, international policy circles and the media.
 He has been deeply embedded in global policy discussion around climate change, biodiversity, human rights issues and sustainable business since the early 1990s.